openeemeter/caltrack/analysis/monthly/README.md

 ### Methodological Overview

-Site-level Gross Savings using Monthly Billing Data (both electricity and gas) will use a two-stage estimation approach that closely follows the technical ajpendix of the Uniform Methods Project for Whole Home Building Analysis and the California Evaluation Project, while providing more specific guidance to ensure replicability.
+Site-level Gross Savings using Monthly Billing Data (both electricity and gas) will use a two-stage estimation approach that closely follows the technical appendix of the Uniform Methods Project for Whole Home Building Analysis and the California Evaluation Project, while providing more specific guidance to ensure replicability.

 The two-stage approach fits two separate parametric models to daily energy use data in both the pre-intervention (baseline) period and the post-intervention (reporting) period using the following first stage equation: